 When Alisha Owner was pregnant, her first trimester was miserable, prompting her to bury her feelings and anxiety with processed carbs, bread, and sugar.
 Even though she knew it wasn’t the smartest idea, she felt like she couldn’t stop herself from overeating and managed to pack on 60 pounds by the time she gave birth.
 Though she did lose 25 pounds once her baby arrived, the extra 35 proved nearly impossible to rid of.
-Then, fate stepped in in the form of a Facebook ad for Whole30.
-Having heard of the program before, she decided to give it a chance, since she was willing to do anything to feel more like herself again.
+She decided to try Whole30.
 In those first 30 days, she dropped 19 pounds.
-But the big benefit was in realizing how much of a difference clean eating made for her overall mood and happiness.
+But the big benefit was in realizing how much of a difference it made for her overall mood and happiness.

 “I think about diet as a means of improving my health and not solely as a way to lose weight just to look better.
 I have a more patient approach with myself now and try to navigate my long-term eating habits,” she shared.
 “I know that making a lasting lifestyle change is a journey and will take time and lots of adjustments along the way, but now that I have so much more knowledge about nutrition—and have been actively pursuing more and more understanding of the topic—I know that I will be able to refine my diet so that I am eating with my best possible health and longevity in mind.”